 |3||Port of Botany Bay|

 |40||Christmas Island||Christmas Island|

-At the inspection, the current Sanitation Certificate needs to be sighted by the department, either a printed or electronic version for validation by a biosecurity officer.
+At the inspection, the current Sanitation Certificate needs to be sighted for validation by a department biosecurity officer, either a printed or electronic version..
 The certificate must be issued by an appropriate authority in the country of origin, and regardless of the language of issue, must be identifiable as to what it certifies, and any specified conditions.
-Any vessel that arrives at a point without a valid certificate will be subject to additional conditions.
+Any vessel that arrives at a port without a valid certificate will be subject to additional SSC biosecurity conditions.

 Ship Sanitation Control Exemption Certificate